 Community Manor is an average-sized nursing home in Farmington, Missouri.
-This is a lower end nursing home, with an overall grade of D. If you are not satisfied with this facility's rather poor overall grade, you will be pleased to know there are four other nursing homes in Farmington.
+This is a lower end nursing home, with an overall grade of D. If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Farmington.
+The city has just two other nursing homes.
 If you aren't deterred by this place's profile, you can continue reading to find out about its category scores.
 Inspection reports are discussed in the next paragraph.

 - Nursing Home